Chapter 14:

 He was steady and reassuring.
 A pillar the entire room leaned on.
 And the whole time, he kept glancing at me.
 Quietly checking if I was alright.

-I returned to my father’s bedside, taking his hand again.
+I returned to my father’s bedside and held his hand again.
 His fingers closed around mine.
 Stronger this time.
 A sob escaped my chest.
 Caleb saw it too.
 The room was full but we shared a warm smile, just between us.

 For a moment there, I let myself believe I wasn’t alone.
 That I deserved better than I was putting myself through.